THE IRISH DIVORCE ACT

 (ii) he would pay the periodical payments.

-(d) References to a periodical payments order include references to an order which has been appealed or varied (See s.22).
+(d) References to a maintenance order include references to an order which has been appealed or varied (See s.22).

 s.14 (1) At any time after granting a divorce, on an application by either spouse (or on behalf of a dependent child), the court may – during the lifetime of either spouse – make a property adjustment order providing for one or more of the following: